gcanti/tcomb-form/GUIDE.md

 The postfix `" (optional)"` is automatically added to optional fields.

+You can customise the postfix value or setting a postfix for required fields (see the "Internationalization" section).

 ## Numbers

 In order to create a numeric field, use the `t.Num` type: